 Holy Blood Altar of Tilman Riemenschneider

-At the back of the church in the west is the organ installed in 1968.
-It has over 5,000 pipes and is frequently played.
+At the back of the church, in the west, is the 5,000-pipe organ installed in 1968.
 Behind it in the western apse hides the true cultural treasure of the Jakobs-Kirche — the Holy Blood Altar.

-The Heilig-Blut-Altar was created by Tilman Riemenschneider — Germany’s most-famous woodcarver — around 1500 to house the relic of the holy blood.
-This unpainted lime-wood triptych altar soars nearly 10 m towards heaven.
+Tilman Riemenschneider, Germany’s most famous woodcarver, created the Heilig-Blut-Altar around 1500 to house the relic of the holy blood.
+This unpainted lime-wood triptych altar soars nearly 10 m (33 ft) towards heaven.

-Read more about this at See the Holy Blood Altar by Tilman Riemenschneider in the St-Jakobs-Kirche in Rothenburg ob der Tauber.
+→ For a fuller description and photos of this magnificent altar and other artwork by Tilman Riemenschneider, see The Holy Blood Altar by Tilman Riemenschneider in the St.-Jakobs-Kirche in Rothenburg ob der Tauber.

 The best times to visit are generally in the morning when the sun shines through the magnificent stained glass windows in the eastern choir.
 Light conditions are similarly worse in the late afternoon when it may be too strong from the back to easily see (and especially photograph) details of the Holy Blood Altar.